 Will’s accomplishments include a win in the 2007 Texas Society of Architects Grow Home Competition as well as publication in Texas Architect Magazine and in Travel + Leisure Magazine Online’s “World’s Most Visionary Cities” article.
 In 2012 he was a guest on WNPR Connecticut's radio program "Where We Live" to discuss the future of our cities.

 Will, born in Indianapolis, Indiana, has a Bachelor’s Degree Cum Laude in Environmental Design from Texas A&M University.
 He received his Master’s in Architecture from Arizona State University in May 2011.
-Will and his wife, Kristen, currently reside in Mesa, Arizona.
+Will and his wife, Kristen, currently reside in Phoenix, Arizona.